zachlatta/hackclub/workshops/git_and_github/README.md

 - Has its own tools that makes it easier and faster to collaborate with others (we'll go into that later!).

-## Git and GH-Pages w/ Provided Link
+## Git and GitHub Pages w/ Provided Link

 **GitHub Pages is a free service by GitHub** that allows you to host a website on their servers (https://pages.github.com/).